syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Visual-Styles.md

 this.gridGroupingControl1.SetOffice2016ThemeStyle(GridVisualStyles.Office2016Colorful, office2016Colors);
 {% endhighlight %}
 {% highlight vb %}
-'Create GridOffice2016ThemeColors object for customizing the office 2016 visual style Dim office2016Colors As New GridOffice2016ThemeColors()
+'Create GridOffice2016ThemeColors object for customizing the Office2016 visual style Dim office2016Colors As New GridOffice2016ThemeColors()

 'Set custom colors to Headers of the GridGroupingControl